dumux/dumux/examples/1ptracer/README.md

 ```cpp
 #include <config.h>
 ```
-We include both problems in the main file, the problem_1p.hh and the problem_tracer.hh.
+We include both problems in the main file, the `problem_1p.hh` and the `problem_tracer.hh`.
 ```cpp
 #include "problem_1p.hh"
 #include "problem_tracer.hh"
 ```
-Further we include a standard header file for C++, to get time and date information
+Further, we include a standard header file for C++, to get time and date information
 ```cpp
 #include <ctime>
 ```